Subacute Cerebellar Degeneration (Note the Presence of Malignant Tumors) Quiz

 Do you feel like your surroundings are spinning around?

 There is no cure for hereditary forms of subacute cerebellar degeneration.
-Treatment is usually supportive and is based on the person's symptoms.
-Medications to ease movement abnormalities and physical therapy can help.
+Treatment is typically supportive and based on the individual's symptoms.
+Medications to alleviate movement abnormalities and physical therapy can help.

 View the symptoms of Subacute cerebellar degeneration (note the presence of malignant tumors)